Fiscal sponsorship information

 A fiscal sponsor is an organization with a 501(c)(3) public charity tax status or a public agency/unit of government that agrees to receive and disburse funds for another group’s project or program.
 The project or program must further the fiscal sponsor’s own charitable mission.

-Please note that fiscal agency is not the same thing as fiscal sponsorship.
-The Bush Foundation does not fund fiscal agency arrangements.
+Fiscal agency is not the same thing as fiscal sponsorship.
+We are not able to fund fiscal agency arrangements.

 When is fiscal sponsorship appropriate